BathSpaWebDev/april-22/week-3/day1-website/notes.md

 # Homework 2

-Stretch challenge (this one is a bit more challenging, ddon't worry if you can't do it.)
+**Stretch challenge** (this one is a bit more challenging, don't worry if you can't do it.)

 In physics you can calculate the speed of something by appyling this formula:

-Speed equals distance divided by time.
+_Speed equals distance divided by time._

 Create a function that calculates the speed of an object.
-This function will accept two parameters ( distance and timeTaken ).
+This function will accept **two parameters** ( distance and timeTaken).

 The function should return the speed.

+Remember you pass the values for speed and time when you **call** the function.
+Read over and over this (page)[https://www.w3schools.com/js/js_functions.asp].

 Do something with the output (either console.log or use .innerHTML on a page element to add it to your html page)